-A couple more examples of malicious programs that are classified as information stealers are StormKitty, DarkStealer and XTMEM.
-Different stealers can target different information, also, they may have additional features such as keystroke logger, clipboard data stealer, be capable of accessing webcam, microphone, etc. In one way or another, cyber criminals behind malware of this type attempt to steal information that could misused to generate revenue.
+More examples of malicious programs that are classified as information stealers include StormKitty, DarkStealer and XTMEM.
+Different stealers can target different information, and can have additional features such as keystroke loggers, clipboard data stealers, and be capable of accessing the webcam, microphone, etc. Cyber criminals behind malware of this type attempt to steal information that could misused to generate revenue.

 How did Babax infiltrate my computer?

-It is not safe to download (or install) any programs or files through third party downloaders, installers, unofficial sites, Peer-to-Peer networks and so forth.
-The safest option to download files and programs is to use official websites and direct links.
-Also, it is important to update and/or activate installed programs only with implemented functions or tools that are provided/designed by their official developers.
-Third party activators, updaters should often are designed by cyber criminals.
-Besides, it is illegal to activate licensed software with unofficial, third party tools.
-Furthermore, website links and/or files attached to irrelevant emails that are received from unknown, suspicious addresses should not be opened.
-It is common that such emails are sent with a purpose to distribute some malicious software.
-It is worthwhile to mention that such emails often are disguised as important, official.
-Additionally, it is recommended to regularly scan the operating system with a reputable antivirus or anti-spyware software and always keep it up to date.
+It is not safe to download or install any programs or files through third party downloaders/installers, unofficial sites, Peer-to-Peer networks and so on.
+The safest option is to use official websites and direct links.
+Also, it is important to update and activate installed programs with implemented functions/tools that are provided by official developers.
+Third party activators and updaters are often designed by cyber criminals.
+Furthermore, it is illegal to activate licensed software with unofficial, third party tools.
+Do not open website links or files attached to irrelevant emails that are received from unknown, suspicious addresses.
+Commonly, such emails are sent to distribute malicious software.
+Note that the emails are often disguised as important and official.
+Regularly scan the operating system with reputable antivirus or anti-spyware software and keep it up to date.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Update 7 October 2020 - There is a new Babax variant called Osno stealer which has a ransomware module - it encrypts victim's files.
-Also, it appends the ".osnoed" extension to the filenames of encrypted files.
+Update 7 October 2020 - There is a new Babax variant called Osno stealer, which has a ransomware module that encrypts victims' files.
+It also appends the ".osnoed" extension to the filenames of encrypted files.

-Screenshot of the files encrypted by the Osno's ransomware module:
+Screenshot of files encrypted by the Osno ransomware module:

 Screenshot of the pop-up window displayed by Osno stealer:

-Cyber criminals selling the re-branded version of Babax (now called Osno) in hacker forum:
+Cyber criminals selling the re-branded version of Babax (now called Osno) in a hacker forum:

 Instant automatic malware removal: